 Alternative investments are speculative investments that typically involve aggressive investment strategies.
 In addition, alternative investments may be illiquid, difficult to value, and not subject to the same regulatory requirements as traditional investments.
 These factors may increase an investment’s liquidity risks and risk of loss.

 Diversification cannot assure a profit or protect against loss in a declining market.

 This material is being furnished for general informational and/or marketing purposes only.
 The material does not constitute or undertake to give advice of any nature, including fiduciary investment advice, nor is it intended to serve as the primary basis for an investment decision.
 Prospective investors are recommended to seek independent legal, financial and tax advice before making any investment decision.
 T. Rowe Price group of companies including T. Rowe Price Associates, Inc. and/or its affiliates receive revenue from T. Rowe Price investment products and services.
 Past performance is not a reliable indicator of future performance.
-The value of an investment and any income from it can go down as well as up.
-Investors may get back less than the amount invested.

 The material does not constitute a distribution, an offer, an invitation, a personal or general recommendation or solicitation to sell or buy any securities in any jurisdiction or to conduct any particular investment activity.
 The material has not been reviewed by any regulatory authority in any jurisdiction.

 Information and opinions presented have been obtained or derived from sources believed to be reliable and current; however, we cannot guarantee the sources' accuracy or completeness.
 There is no guarantee that any forecasts made will come to pass.
 The views contained herein are as of the date noted on the material and are subject to change without notice; these views may differ from those of other T. Rowe Price group companies and/or associates.
 Under no circumstances should the material, in whole or in part, be copied or redistributed without consent from T. Rowe Price.